McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 McADOO’S GEORGIA MINSTRELS & ALABAMA CAKEWALKERS

 (1899-1900) After bringing his Jubilee Singers (aka Fisk Jubilee Singers) to Australia in mid-1898, Orpheus McAdoo returned to the USA early the following year to put together the Georgia Minstrels and Alabama Cakewalkers.
 The 30 member company opened its Australian tour in June 1899, presenting a high quality three part minstrel show (the shows ended, however, with an exhibition of cakewalking instead of the usual farce).
 Another feature act was contortionist Ferry the Human Frog.
-The company folded in early July 1900, shortly after McAdoo was hospitalised with Pernicious anemia.
+The company folded in early July 1900, shortly after McAdoo was hospitalised with Pernicious anaemia.
 He died on 17 July.

-- See also: Orpheus McAdoo.
+- See also: Orpheus McAdoo

 MADGE CLOHERTY’S CELEBRITIES

 aka Graham Mitchell’s Serenaders